adjust/cocos2dx_sdk/doc/android/android.md

      the Android SDK directory.

-4. After you've added the Google Play services library as a dependency for your app project, open your app's manifest file and add the following tag as a child of the [<application>][application] element:
+4. After you've added the Google Play services library as a dependency for your app project, open your app's manifest file and add the following tag as a child of the `manifest` element:

     ```xml
     <meta-data android:name="com.google.android.gms.version"